cdapio/cdap/cdap-docs/user-guide/source/tutorials/fitbit.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Finally, you want to write your data to a Table, which can be exported and sent to the analysts who will study the masked data.

 A table requires a unique identifier for each row.
 Because you have masked the unique device IDs, it is possible that the Base64 encoding of the last 4 digits match.
-To be sure that no rows are overwritten, you will you the `generate-uuid` directive.
+To be sure that no rows are overwritten, you will use the `generate-uuid` directive.

 A UUID is a unique identifier.
 The `generate-uuid` generates a UUID for each row.
 Type `generate-uuid uuid` in the prompt the bottom of the screen, which will create a new column called `uuid`.